 Metrics to Track the Effectiveness of Your Sales Training

 More and more IT staffing firms are renewing their focus on sales improvement initiatives.
 When IT staffing organizations invest in sales training and enroll their salespeople, they’re eager to know how their investment is paying off.
 However, these initiatives leave little time for the most critical step: measurement.
-Even the best sales onboarding and sales training initiatives fail without proper measurement and monitoring.
+Even the best sales training initiatives fail without proper measurement and monitoring.

 So, how do you know if your sales training is working?

 After a decade of working with hundreds of IT staffing organizations and their sales teams, we’ve identified a core group of metrics to track the effectiveness of your sales training.
 These metrics are critical for getting an actionable read on how effectively your sales training is preparing your people and serving your organization.
+Not only that, you'll want to be tracking these metrics to make your sales onboarding success repeatable, scalable and predictable.

 Below I share with you each metric to track the effectiveness of your sales training including how each works and why they’re important.